 Latino Community Fund

 Gigi Pedraza is the founding executive director of the Latino Community Fund Georgia, a grantmaking public charity dedicated to catalyzing investment and promoting collaborative work in the Latinx/Hispanic community.
 With 39 member organizations across the state, LCF Georgia amplifies the diverse voices within the community through advocacy, research, and leadership development, builds capacity in community-based organizations, and directly invests in families and Latinx-led member organizations through scholarships and grants.
 Playing an active role in Georgia’s Latinx community, Pedraza is a social entrepreneur and experienced professional in the areas of general management, strategy, operations, marketing, and development.

 EDUCATION College of Tourism and Hospitality, University of Las Palmas de Gran Canaria (MA)

 NOTABLE ACHIEVEMENTS Georgia Hispanic Chamber of Commerce Hall of Fame (2020), National Football League Hispanic Heritage Leadership Award (2018)

 FIRST JOB I made clay figurines with my mom to make money in Peru when I was 12-14 years old.

 Habitat for Humanity International

 Under the leadership of CEO Jonathan T.M.
-Reckford, Habitat for Humanity International has greatly expanded its impact, serving 125,000 individuals annually when he arrived in 2005 and more than 4.2 million in 2021.
+Reckford, Habitat for Humanity International has greatly expanded its impact, serving 125,000 individuals annually when he arrived in 2005 and more than 7.1 million last year.
 Before coming to Habitat, Reckford was executive pastor at Christ Presbyterian Church near Minneapolis.
 He spent much of his earlier career in executive and managerial positions at for-profit companies including Goldman Sachs, Marriott, Walt Disney, and Best Buy.